 An Ethernet connection or Wi-Fi signal must be present to have data communication.
 If the instrument uses an NTP Server as time source, please make sure that an internet connection is available and the network settings are properly set in the instrument.
+Optionally an external cellular modem can be used for the connection to the internet.
+Use of NTP is not recommended when using a cellular modem; a GPS should be used instead if possible.

 If the instrument is used as a stand-alone recording station, a notebook with an Ethernet connector can be used for downloading the data on a regular basis.
 In a network the stations will upload the data to the configured server.